tonethar/IGME-330-Spring-2020/weekly/week-02A-notes.md

 - Take a look at the *ScreenSaver* submissions
 - Answer any questions from last week
 - Talk about *Randomness & Aesthetics*
-- Learn a little more about the canvas API
+- Learn a little more about the Canvas API
 - Refactor and add features to our screen savers

 ## II.
 Required Reading & Assignments (*see myCourses for due dates*)